 For the best performance we recommend resizing your images to no larger than 1920x1280.
 It's important that you export your images from your photo editing software with the sRGB color profile.
 This will ensure that your colors keep intact after you upload your images.
+You of course can upload larger than 1920x1280 images, but if you do, please refer to the image optimization article I listed above.

 WORDPRESS DEFAULT IMAGE COMPRESSION